Establishing Harrisonburg as a Pollinator-Friendly City

 Establishing Pollinator Spaces

 - Maintenance: Pollinator habitat should be surveyed for invasive vegetation bi-weekly.
-Invasive or competing vegetation should be controlled by manual removal whenever feasible, mechanical mowing or by spot spraying of herbicides.
-Over browse of nuisance deer should be dealt with by barrier fencing until stand is fully established.
+Invasive or competing vegetation should be controlled by manual removal whenever feasible, mechanical mowing, or by spot spraying of herbicides.
+Over browse of nuisance deer should be dealt with by barrier fencing until the stand is fully established.
 Pollinator habitat should be mowed once a year during the dormant season to encourage new growth and removal of thatch from the previous growing seasons.
 Mowing or burning (where feasible) is the single most important pest management tool to control invasive and woody vegetation.
-Most insects that occupy native pollinator habitat are truly beneficial.
-Insecticides should not be sprayed in or near pollinator habitat.
-The use of burning (where feasible) or mowing should control ticks to appropriate level.
+Most insects that occupy native pollinator habitats are truly beneficial.
+Insecticides should not be sprayed in or near the pollinator habitat.
+The use of burning (where feasible) or mowing should control ticks to the appropriate level.

 Types of Pollinator Spaces

 - Pollinator Meadows: Pollinator meadows are areas of land converted from non-productive mowed fields or turf to pollinator habitat.
 These can be large scale (greater than 1 acre) or small scale.
 To establish a meadow, existing vegetation is removed, the seedbed is prepared, and a seed mixture of native plants and grasses is spread.
 In Harrisonburg, these sites include a mulched or mowed border and must be maintained to ensure invasive species are controlled.
-Example Pollinator Meadow[798KB]

 - City Comprehensive Plan - Objective 11.2 and 11.4

 - Draft Environmental Action Plan - Land Use and Green Space, Goal 4